 PAC chairs should be prepared to accept PAC contributions as soon as possible following their appointments:

 * How to order and when to order PAC supplies:

 * All PAC supplies are stored at the National Office.
 To order a supply kit for your chapter’s PAC program, immediately contact the NAPUS Director of Government Relations at NAPUS PAC for Postmasters, 8 Herbert Street, Alexandria, VA 22305-2600; (703) 683-9027; fax, (703) 683-0923; e-mail, email@example.com

 If you have early district, area or organizational meetings, you will need supplies for those meetings and enough to last until your state convention.
 Make sure you order convention supplies at least three weeks prior to your departure for the convention site.
 If you have fall meetings, you will order additional supplies immediately after the annual national convention.

 What Supplies Should Be Ordered and How Much?

 In an effort to curb the cost of PAC supplies and incentives, we dispense supplies on an as-needed basis.
 This helps run a successful program throughout all the chapters.
-When ordering supplies, in consultation with the NAPUS legislative assistant, consider the following:
+When ordering supplies, in consultation with the NAPUS Director of Government Relations, consider the following: